VINTAGE BASEBALL PLAYING CARDS

 The Great Depression slowed baseball card production in the 1930s as disposable income declined, but sets from Daves’ Cigarettes, Play Ball, and Leaf Candy helped keep the hobby alive introducing stars like Mel Ott, Jimmie Foxx, and Dizzy Dean.
 Production ramped up again during World War II with sets from Bowman Gum and Play Ball reminding soldiers overseas of national pastimes back home.
 Stars like Ted Williams, Stan Musial, and Bob Feller were boosting morale stateside.

-Read also: BASEBALL CARDS EXPENSIVE
+Read also: 1991 STUDIO BASEBALL CARDS SET VALUE

 By the postwar period of the late 1940s-1950s, baseball cards had fully cemented their place within American culture.
 Iconic manufacturers like Topps, Bowman, and Fleer released innovative sets on a regular annual basis.
 This coincided with television broadcasting new stars into living rooms nationwide.
 Legends like Jackie Robinson, Mickey Mantle, and Willie Mays popularized the sport on a scale never seen before.
 Their classic card designs remain coveted by collectors to this day.